 - New requirements and the expansion of the veterinary health products program to increase access to alternative animal health products for production animals.

 Additional policy changes made by Health Canada include moving all MIA to veterinary prescription only use.
-This means as of December 1, 2018 a veterinary prescription will be needed to use Category I, II and III antimicrobials.
-These drugs will no longer be available for purchase at livestock medicines outlets, co-operatives, or other places where over-the-counter animal medications are sold.
-In addition, from November 13, 2017 on these antimicrobials can no longer be imported for own use.
-Medically important antimicrobials will only be available, with a veterinary prescription, from a veterinarian, pharmacist or as a mixed medicated feed from a feed mill.
+This means, as of December 1, 2018, a veterinary prescription is needed to use Category I, II and III antimicrobials.
+These drugs are no longer available for purchase at livestock medicines outlets, co-operatives, or other places where over-the-counter animal medications are sold.
+In addition, as of November 13, 2017, these antimicrobials can no longer be imported for own use.
+Medically important antimicrobials are only be available, with a veterinary prescription, from a veterinarian, pharmacist or as a mixed medicated feed from a feed mill.

 More information about these regulatory and policy changes can be found on the Health Canada website.
 Questions about the regulatory and policy changes should be sent to email@example.com.

 More information about updates being made to the Compendium of Medicating Ingredient Brochures (CMIB) can be found on the Canadian Food Inspection Agency website.
 Questions about these updates should be sent to your local CFIA office.

 Along with Health Canada, CAHI is collaborating with the Canadian Veterinary Medical Association (CVMA) and the Animal Nutrition Association of Canada (ANAC) to help raise awareness of these changes.

 - Veterinarians should also refer to the CVMA website for additional materials

 - Health Canada and the Canadian Food Inspection Agency have created some tools to assist veterinarians when writing feed prescriptions.
 The use of these templates is optional.